Solar power in Greece: History

 Broad development of solar power in Greece started in the 2000s, with installations of photovoltaic systems skyrocketing from 2009 because of the appealing feed-in tariffs introduced and the corresponding regulations for domestic applications of rooftop solar PV.
 However, funding the FITs created an unacceptable deficit of more than €500 million in the Greek "Operator of Electricity Market" RES fund.
 To reduce that deficit, new regulations were introduced in August 2012 including retrospective feed-in tariffs reduction, with further reductions over time.
 These measures enabled the deficit to be erased by 2017.

 Auctions have replaced FITs and after stagnating since 2013, as of 2019 Greece was again installing hundreds of MWp per year.

 By April 2015, the total installed photovoltaic capacity in Greece had reached 2,442.6 MW_{p} from which 350.5 MW_{p} were installed on rooftops and the rest were ground mounted.
 Greece ranks 5th worldwide with regard to per capita installed PV capacity.
+In 2026 battery storage was integrated into the grid to cope with solar variations.